-This Eggplant Parmesan Spaghetti combines the deeply flavored tomato meat sauce with crispy panko-crusted eggplant, delivering an outstanding pasta dish just as good as the restaurants.
-So perfect for a weekend dinner or date night!
+This Eggplant Parmesan Spaghetti combines deeply flavored tomato meat sauce with crispy panko-crusted eggplant, delivering an outstanding pasta dish just as good as those served in restaurants.
+Perfect for a weekend dinner or date night!

-I adore eggplants for many reasons.
-But, it’s not always easy to get my kids excited about eggplants.
-When I saw my friend Kayo who shared her Deconstructed Eggplant Parmesan on My Home Cooked Meals, I knew instantly that I could do a Japanese twist to the recipe that wins the kids’ hearts.
-Enter this Eggplant Parmesan Spaghetti.
+I adore eggplants, but it’s not always easy to get my kids excited about them.
+When I saw my friend Kayo’s Deconstructed Eggplant Parmesan on My Home Cooked Meals, I knew instantly that I could add a Japanese twist to the recipe to win my kids’ hearts: Enter the Eggplant Parmesan Spaghetti.

 Why You’ll Love This Recipe